Amazon opens online pharmacy, shaking up another industry

 Now sold on Amazon: insulin and inhalers

-The company opened an online pharmacy Tuesday, giving Amazon shoppers the chance to buy their medication and order refills on their phones and have it delivered to their doorsteps in a couple of days, just like a book or toilet paper.
+The online colossus opened an online pharmacy Tuesday that allows customers to order medication or prescription refills, and have them delivered to the front door in a couple days.

-The move propels Amazon into a new business, potentially shaking up the pharmacy industry as it has done to everything from book sellers to toy stores and grocers.
-Big chains like CVS and Walgreens rely on their pharmacies to bring them a steady flow of shoppers who stop by frequently to pick up their medications.
+The potential impact of Amazon's arrival in the pharmaceutical space rippled through that sector immediately.
+Before the opening bell, Shares of CVS Health Corp. fell almost 7%.
+Walgreens and Rite Aid tumbled 10%.

+The big chains rely on their pharmacies for a steady flow of shoppers that may also grab a snack, or shampoo or groceries on the way out.
+All major pharmaceutical chains have upped online services, but Amazon. com has mastered it, and its online store is infinitely larger.

-Amazon said it will offer commonly prescribed medications starting Tuesday, including creams, pills, as well as medications that need to stay cold, like insulin.
-Shoppers have to set up a profile on Amazon's website and have doctors send prescriptions to the Seattle-based e-commerce giant.
+Amazon will begin offering commonly prescribed medications Tuesday, including creams, pills, as well as medications that need to stay refrigerated, like insulin.
+Shoppers have to set up a profile on Amazon's website and have their doctors send prescriptions there.

 Most insurance is accepted, Amazon said.
 But Prime members who don't have insurance can also buy generic or brand name drugs from Amazon for a discount.